Abbie Hoffman: Early activity

 In October 1967, David Dellinger of the National Mobilization Committee to End the War in Vietnam asked Jerry Rubin to help mobilize and direct a march on the Pentagon.
 The protesters gathered at the Lincoln Memorial as Dellinger and Dr. Benjamin Spock gave speeches to the mass of people.
 From there, the group marched towards the Pentagon.
 As the protesters neared the Pentagon, they were met by soldiers of the 82nd Airborne Division who formed a human barricade blocking the Pentagon steps.
 Not to be dissuaded, Hoffman vowed to levitate the Pentagon claiming he would attempt to use psychic energy to levitate the Pentagon until it would turn orange and begin to vibrate, at which time the war in Vietnam would end.
-Allen Ginsberg led Tibetan chants to assist Hoffman.
+Allen Ginsberg led Tibetan chants to assist Hoffman, and also present was writer and filmmaker Norman Mailer.